 The revisions read as follows:

 Sec.
-214.2 Special requirements for admission, extension and maintenance
+214.2 Special requirements for admission, extension and maintenance of status.

 * * * * *